 In SEO, ranking refers to your content’s position on the search engine results pages (SERPs).
 A #1 ranking means that when people search for a particular term, your web page is the first result (apart from promoted results, featured snippets, and answer boxes, which we’ll talk about later in this guide).

-Appearing in the top 3 results is excellent because your click-through rates skyrocket the closer your get to #1, as shown in the image provided by Backlinko below:
+Appearing in the top 3 results is excellent because your click-through rates skyrocket.
+According to research from Safari SEO in Brisbane, the #1 position in Google enjoys more than 45% of all organic clicks.
+The closer you get to #1 the more clicks you can expect, as shown in the image provided by Backlinko below:

 Appearing on the first page at all, within the top 10 results, is also useful.
 That’s because 95% of people never make it past the first page.